ietf-wg-masque/draft-ietf-masque-quic-proxy/draft-ietf-masque-quic-proxy.md

 {: #fig-capsule-register-target-cid title="Register Target CID Capsule Format"}

 Reason:
 : The reason for this registration.
-This MUST be DEFAULT (0x00).
+This MUST be DEFAULT (0x00), although a different value can be used for future extensions.
 See {{iana-cid-reasons}}.

 Connection ID Length